 - 3 Heavy-duty, hi-gloss porcelain enameled, cast-iron cooking grates retain heat for searing...

 - Heavy duty cart with side shelves, storage basket and 8-inch resin wheels for maneuverability

 Expert Grill Heavy Duty

 This grill is deceptively large.
-Fresh out the box it doesn’t look like much, but across its main grill surface and warming rack it offers plenty of space to work with.
+Fresh out the box it doesn’t look like much, but across its main surface and warming rack it offers plenty of space to work with.

 It features an ash dump tray at its base that you can remove and empty, helping you to keep your grill clean.

 I love the Char Griller Akorn Kamado grill (which is why we listed it as one of our favorite Kamado grills).